Data Centers in Dundee

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Dundee are positioned to serve the city's thriving digital media, life sciences, and academic research sectors.
-This proximity provides low-latency performance for local innovation hubs and businesses.
+Proximity To Key Business Districts: Data centers in Dundee are well-positioned to serve the city's growing technology, gaming, and life sciences sectors.
+The location provides low-latency connectivity to local universities and innovation hubs.

 Natural Disaster Risk

 Dundee has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
-This exceptional level of safety minimizes the threat of environmental disruptions to data center operations.
+This stability is a key advantage for ensuring uptime and operational continuity.